 In approaching the design, we have collaborated closely with the whole Horatio’s Garden community, listening to patients, their loved ones, NHS staff, head gardeners and volunteers to understand the needs and aspirations of everyone benefiting from time spent in a Horatio’s Garden.

 Our design uses tactile experiences, natural sounds, colours and scents - bringing important sensory features into the garden to enhance the emotional and spiritual wellbeing of patients with spinal injuries.
 A water feature, which can be touched at wheelchair height, animates the garden and encourages wildlife - a fundamental part of the magic that patients comment on when using the Horatio’s Gardens.
 Stone cairns give rhythm and structure - symbolic of wayfinding, metaphorically offering gentle guidance when the path is unclear.
-A nest-like, organic garden pod structure, designed in collaboration with the architect Andrew Mcmullan, provides a year-round cocooning place for physical and emotional shelter.
+A nest-like, organic garden room, designed by Mcmullan Studio, provides a year-round cocooning place for physical and emotional shelter.

 We can’t wait to share this garden, it’s inspirations and aspirations at Chelsea Flower Show in May.
 See you there!